 Sugar Is Not The Real Culprit

-Yes, the body needs sugar as a source for fuel and should be ingested from real food.
+Yes, the body needs sugar as a source of fuel and should be ingested from real food.
 Also, it ought to be in accordance with a balanced diet.
-In that manner it is probably not the offender.
-However, in my situation, I have a glucose level at the high end of the spectrum, even so, when that sweet tooth arises I tend to over indulge ignoring the warnings.
+In that manner, it is probably not the offender.
+However, in my situation, I have a glucose level at the high end of the spectrum, even so, when that sweet tooth arises I tend to overindulge ignoring the warnings.
 That is when it gets the bad rap.

 Is There A Right Time For Eating Sugar?

 Somewhere, I remember either reading or maybe hearing that there is a right time to consume sugar in moderation, also, about eating the right combinations of foods containing it.
 I’m sure this must be true.
 It’s also way out of the ordinary for me to do, eat in moderation!
-This is due to the fact from many years of carefree eating.
+This is due to the fact of many years eating carefree.
 Trying to plan and prepare meals takes an enormous amount of energy and thought, something I never truly consider.
 My thing is, hungry…eat!
 Pretty dumb, I know.

 If I Know these types of stomach stuffers aren’t going to benefit my health why the heck doesn’t it change my mindset to not do it?
 I’ll tell you why!
 If that little flash of sugar whizzes across my thoughts when I’m hungry, I’m done!
 No discipline!
 As soon as I get a taste of something sweet in my mouth, those stinking little taste buds simply overpower any rational thought I may have to say, “enough already!”.

-These are some of the highs and lows that are an never ending yo yo cycle.
+These are some of the highs and lows that are a never-ending yo-yo cycle.
 Here’s a real kicker, while typing this I’m chomping on processed bagged stuff and raisins…